Wilmer Flores Preview, Player Props: Giants vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.98 team ERA ranks ninth among all league pitching staffs.
+- The Guardians have a 3.98 team ERA that ranks ninth among all league pitching staffs.

-- Guardians pitchers combine to surrender the eighth-fewest home runs in baseball (158 total, 1.1 per game).
+- Guardians pitchers combine to give up the seventh-fewest home runs in baseball (159 total, 1.1 per game).

-- Williams (2-5) gets the starting nod for the Guardians in his 15th start of the season.
-He has a 3.34 ERA in 70 2/3 innings pitched, with 72 strikeouts.
+- Quantrill gets the start for the Guardians, his 16th of the season.
+He is 2-6 with a 5.70 ERA and 46 strikeouts through 79 2/3 innings pitched.

-- The righty's last time out came on Wednesday against the Minnesota Twins, when he threw five innings, surrendering one earned run while allowing only one hit.
+- His last appearance came on Friday against the Los Angeles Angels, when the righty tossed six scoreless innings while allowing three hits.

+- The 28-year-old has a 5.70 ERA and 5.2 strikeouts per nine innings in 15 games this season, while allowing a batting average of .278 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.